Cornell-MAE-UG/fa25-portfolio-abbymiller1/_projects/2025-heart feedback control.md

 ![Effect of controller gain K on disturbance rejection for both high and low frequency disturbance in the two-element, closed-loop Windkessel model [graphs generated using code from ChatGPT]]({{ "/assets/images/3260_disturbance.png" | relative_url }}){:width="900px"}
+Figure 4: Effect of controller gain K on disturbance rejection for both high and low frequency disturbance in the two-element, closed-loop Windkessel model [graphs generated using code from ChatGPT]

 From the graphs it is clear that the controller gain has significant impacts on the response for low-frequency disturbances, but little impact for high-frequency disturbances.
 For low frequency increasing K improves the disturbance rejection and the output stays closer to the reference while recovering faster.
 For high frequency disturbances, the disturbance passes through the system largely unaffected by the controller gain K. This once again demonstrates that the Windkessel model functions as a first-order low-pass system that is unstable to reject rapid oscillations.